samydilini/phoneDirectory/README.md

   For demonstration purposes Customer will have address as a column.
 To show how personal unnecessary data are not returned to the end user.
 However. in real world scenario, we would have a separate table for address.
 * flyway - for database migration.
 * lambok - for JPA entity generation.
 All other models are records
+* Jakarta Bean Validation - for validation of request body.

 OpenAPI documentation can be accessed at. http://localhost:8081/swagger-ui/index.html